-Southern Yunnan Province, Xishuangbanna Dai autonomous prefecture, 3 counties: Jinghong (Chiang Hung, Chien Rung), Menghai, and Mengla; also a few in Simao municipal prefecture, Jiangcheng Hani and Yi Autonomous counties.
-Also in Laos, Myanmar, Thailand, Viet Nam.
+Yunnan province: Xishuangbanna Dai autonomous prefecture, 3 counties: Jinghong (Chiang Hung, Chien Rung), Menghai, and Mengla; some in Simao municipal prefecture, Jiangcheng Hani and Yi Autonomous counties.

 Jinghong.
 Muang Yong and dialects in northern Thailand may converge phonologically with Northern Thai [nod] (Diller and Juntanamalaga 1990).
 Low intelligibility with Shan [shn] and Tai Nüa [tdd].
 Different from Tai Nüa [tdd], each having their own literary tradition.
 Lexical similarity: 95% with Northern Thai [nod], 86% with Central Thai [tha], 92%–93% with Shan [shn], 92%–95% with Khün [kkh].

 SVO; modifiers follow noun heads.

 Vigorous.
 All domains.
 All ages.
 Positive attitudes.
 Also use Jingpho [kac].
 Also use Mandarin Chinese [cmn].
 Some schools teach in it exclusively.
 Used as L2 by Blang [blr], Buyuan Jinuo [jiy], Hani [hni], Lahu [lhu], Laomian [lwm], Lisu [lis], Ruching Palaung [pce], Samtao [stu], Sangkong [sgk], Vo Wa [wbm], Youle Jinuo [jiu].

 Traditional Lü script is used in monastaries and reformed version used in some government functions.
 Traditional religion, Buddhist.